Commemorating 90 years of the Barcelona metro

 Discovery Underground race

 A 10-kilometre race along Line 2 of the metro was organised by Discovery Max, under an agreement signed between the two companies, making Discovery Max the main sponsor of the programme of activities to mark the metro’s 90th anniversary.
 The race took place on the night of 28-29 August, after the metro closed.
-More information on the event website and in the Hora Punta article on the race.
+More information on the event website.

 New TMB Education activity for 2014-2015 academic year